This article was last updated 30/04/2025

 Pensions have experienced some ups and downs lately, with balances rising and falling on a daily basis.
-The main driver of these changes has been fast-moving news around President Trump, tariffs and trade.
+The main driver of these changes has been fast-moving news around President Trump, tariffs and trade, and knock-on implications for inflation, interest rates and the economy.
+Here’s a recap of what’s happened this month:

-Since 2 April, President Trump has introduced a number of tariffs (taxes on imported goods) on almost all countries, including key US trading partners like Canada, Mexico, China and the UK.
+2 April - President Trump begins introducing a number of tariffs (taxes on imported goods) on almost all countries, including key US trading partners like Canada, Mexico, China and the UK.
+This caused global stock markets to experience a sharp downturn.

-Since then, countries including Japan and South Korea have continued to try to negotiate on tariffs.
-However, talks last week between the US and Japan failed to reach a deal that could lower tariffs and protect the economy.
-On 21 April, China warned other countries against making trade deals with the US that would be at the expense of China’s interests.
+21 April - countries including Japan and South Korea continue to try to negotiate on tariffs while China warns them against making trade deals with the US that would be at the expense of China’s interests.

 The impact of Trump’s tariffs